ImpromptAI/openplugin/docs/source/references/extension_descriptions.rst

 x-plugin-auth
 ------------------------
-This extension contains information to with the plugin for operation calls.
+Plugin auth contains information to with the plugin for operation calls.
 Accompaning data for the appropriate authentication type (oauth, bearer, basic, etc.) is included in the extension.

 **1. No Auth:**